giga1699/GCTools/README.txt

 Class Variables
  1. id => Defines a unique ID for the computer system.
  2. name => Defines the computer's name (generally the DNS name).
+ 3. mac => Defines the computer's MAC address.
- 3. ip => Defines the IPv4 address of the computer.
+ 4. ip => Defines the IPv4 address of the computer.
- 4. ip6 => Defines the IPv6 address of the computer (if needed).
+ 5. ip6 => Defines the IPv6 address of the computer (if needed).
- 5. osType => Defines the type of operating system.
+ 6. osType => Defines the type of operating system.
- 6. osName => Defines the operating system's name.
+ 7. osName => Defines the operating system's name.
- 7. serial => Defines the serial number for the computer.
+ 8. serial => Defines the serial number for the computer.
- 8. location => Defines a location for the computer.
+ 9. location => Defines a location for the computer.
- 9. make => Defines the make (manufacturer) of the computer.
+ 10. make => Defines the make (manufacturer) of the computer.
- 10. model => Defines the model of the computer.
+ 11. model => Defines the model of the computer.
- 11. cpu => Defines CPU information.
+ 12. cpu => Defines CPU information.
- 12. ram => Defines RAM information.
+ 13. ram => Defines RAM information.
- 13. hdd => Defines hard drive information.
+ 14. hdd => Defines hard drive information.
- 14. licensing => Defines licensing information.
+ 15. licensing => Defines licensing information.
- 15. notes => Defines additional notes about the computer.
+ 16. notes => Defines additional notes about the computer.
 Class Functions
 Class Example